-Students in this course learn social science research methods by applying them on behalf of community organizations.
+POL 241PUBLIC INTEREST RESEARCHFour credit hoursStudents in this course learn social science research methods by applying them on behalf of community organizations.
 Students conduct research that helps policy makers, community activists, leaders and citizens find solutions to current social and political problems and improve the lives of area residents.
 This course may substitute for POL 240.

-POL 263(I, D) SEMINAR IN POLITICAL SCIENCE

-An examination of selected topics in the field of political science.
+POL 263(I,D) SEMINAR IN POLITICAL SCIENCE One to three credit hours An examination of selected topics in the field of political science.
 May be repeated for credit, depending on the topic of the specific seminar.